I hope you all had a great start in 2024 and are doing well!

 In case you missed my previous posts about this project, you will find them here

-Looking at these pictures I have to say: with all its ups and downs, it was a great journey and I am absolutely happy with my make!
+Looking at these photos, I have to say: despite all the ups and downs, it was a fantastic journey, and I’m absolutely delighted with the result!

 Have a lovely week 💕